MoreiraLAB/ICARO/README.md

 ![Graphical Abstract](Graphical_Abstract.png)⁩

 ### Requirements:
+iFeature - GitHub available at https://github.com/Superzchen/iFeature.
+You should download the iFeature folder and paste it into this git home directory.

-In this Repository one can find the information required to replicate ICARO: an ensemble of Extreme Randomized Trees for Predicition of Protein-Ligand IC50.
+In this Repository one can find the information required to replicate ICARO: an ensemble of Extreme Randomized Trees for Prediction of Protein-Ligand IC50.

 ### To replicate this study, you need:
 A) Two files regarding the dataset